 From coming up with a concept, thinking about the setting and inhabitants, brainstorming ideas for scenes and plot twists, all the way through editing, writing a novel or a story can be a lot of work.

-If you’re not sure where to start writing the lore for your next story, check out this short, handy guide I put together using advice from top-selling authors!
+If you’re not sure where to start your next fantasy story, check out this short, handy guide on how to write lore.

 1. How Far Will You Go? – Defining The Scope Of Your Lore

 The very first question you’ll need to ask yourself is how far will you go?